Colombo Marathon: History

 In the late 1990s, Sri Lankan tour operator LSR decided to start an international marathon in Sri Lanka because there was no such event in Sri Lanka at that time.
 The first marathon, the "LSR International Marathon", was held in the city of Galle in 1998.
 The host city of the marathon subsequently changed to Negombo, Kandy, and then Dambulla, before Sri Lanka's capital Colombo hosted the event for the first time in 2004.
 In 2006 the name of marathon was changed to the "LSR Colombo Marathon".

 Organization

 Travel agent and tour operator company Lanka Sportreizen (LSR) is the organizer and primary sponsor of the marathon.
-The event is also supported by the Ministry of Tourism, the Ministry of Youth Affairs, the Ministry of Education, and the Ministry of Sport, along with Sri Lankan Airlines and the Sri Lanka Police Service.
+The event is also supported by the Ministry of Tourism, the Ministry of Youth Affairs, the Ministry of Education, and the Ministry of Sport, along with SriLankan Airlines and the Sri Lanka Police Service.
 Technical assistance is provided by the Athletic Association of Sri Lanka.
 Some of the key objectives of the marathon are to promote recreational activities in Sri Lanka and to promote Sri Lanka as safe and ideal place for tourism and sports.